 Folders hold everything within the Workspace.
 This is just like a folder on your desktop or local computer.

-- Folders can contain notebooks, libraries, and other folders.
+- Folders can contain notebooks, libraries, experiments, and other folders.

 - Icons indicate the type of the object contained in a folder.